GoobleJook/coding_exercises/README.md

-# Frontend Masters Workshop App
+# Frontend Masterss Workshop App

 This repo is for the workshop on "Building Modern Single-Page Web Applications" workshop at [Frontend Masters, June 2015](https://frontendmasters.com/workshops/web-apps/).